About Advertising and Public Relations Programs

 Many have gone to the “client side,” working for the businesses and other organizations that advertise.
 Others have chosen to work in media.
 They have taken positions at online media companies, digital services, magazines, television stations, etc., across the nation and around the world.
 Still others have gone into advertising and marketing related positions, working in commercial production, sales promotion, public relations, event planning, and direct marketing.
 In addition, Texas Advertising graduates can be found teaching advertising in colleges and universities all around the world.
 Recently, social media sites such as LinkedIn, Facebook, and Twitter have been used to connect alumni, students, faculty, and staff of the Texas Advertising.

 Janie Castillo-Flores is the Financial Analyst of the Richards School.
-She coordinates many Department activities, manages the budget and works with the faculty to prepare the course schedule.
+She coordinates many School activities, manages the budget and works with the faculty to prepare the course schedule.
 Janie oversees many projects and supervises the office staff.
 Also, Janie is a graduate of UT Austin.
 512-471-8119

 Luisa Cantu is the Graduate Coordinator for the Texas Advertising Program.
 Luisa works closely with the Graduate Advisor, Dr. Gary Wilcox, to assist the masters and doctoral students throughout their experience in the program.
 In addition to supporting current AdGrads, from admissions to graduation, she also provides program and admissions information to prospective students.
-Luisa first joined UT in 2008 and is a proud alumnus of The University of Texas at Austin, College of Communication.
+Luisa first joined UT in 2008 and is a proud alumnus of The University of Texas at Austin, Moody College of Communication.
 512-471-8130

 Damon O'Brien is an academic advisor in the Student Advising Office.
 Damon works with AdGrads and helps them with planning their academic coursework each semester.
 In addition, he works closely with freshman students participating in the FIG program, as he leads two College FIG seminars each fall semester.